 Rentstart: information for landlords and agents

-Our client is responsible for completing the relevant Rentstart application form.
+Our client (your prospective tenant) is responsible for completing the relevant Rentstart application form.
 As part of their application, they will provide you with a property information form for you to complete.
 This form includes information about the real estate agent or landlord, the property, the length of the lease, and other relevant information.

 Any payments made by the client during their lease will be returned if there is no claim on the bond made by the landlord or real estate agent at the end of the tenancy.

-If the client repays the loan before the end of their tenancy, FACS Housing will withdraw its stake in the bond.
+If the client repays the loan before the end of their tenancy, DCJ Housing will withdraw its stake in the bond.
 This means at the end of the tenancy, the client is able to apply to NSW Fair Trading to claim the bond from the Rental Bond Board (RBB).

-Increasing client’s interest in their bond will encourage responsible tenant behaviour, providing an incentive to recover their bond at the end of their tenancy.
+Increasing clients' interest in their bond will encourage responsible tenant behaviour, providing an incentive to recover their bond at the end of their tenancy.

 If you need to make a claim at the end of the tenancy, you can do this through NSW Fair Trading as with any other rental bond.
 DCJ Housing may request further information about the claim in accordance with the Residential Tenancies Act 2010.